fluent/website/doc/_sources/devel.txt

 Extend **Fluent::Input** class and implement following methods::

     class SomeInput < Fluent::Input
+      # Register plugin first.
+NAME is the name of this plugin
+      # which is used in the configuration file.
       Fluent::Plugin.register_input('NAME', self)

+      # This method is called before starting.
-      # `conf` is a Hash that includes configuration parameters.
+      # 'conf' is a Hash that includes configuration parameters.
       # If the configuration is invalid, raise Fluent::ConfigError.
       def configure(conf)
         @port = conf['port']